hashicorp/terraform-provider-google/website/docs/r/compute_network.html.markdown

   When enabling ula internal ipv6, caller optionally can specify the /48 range they want from the google defined ULA prefix fd20::/20.
 The input must be a valid /48 ULA IPv6 address and must be within the fd20::/20.
-Operation will fail if the speficied /48 is already in used by another resource.
+Operation will fail if the specified /48 is already in used by another resource.
-  If the field is not speficied, then a /48 range will be randomly allocated from fd20::/20 and returned via this field.
+  If the field is not specified, then a /48 range will be randomly allocated from fd20::/20 and returned via this field.

 * `network_firewall_policy_enforcement_order` -
   (Optional)